nvmwill/nexmo-developer/_documentation/en/video/guides/create-session.md

 They are recommended if you have more than two or three participants in the session.

-For more information, see The OpenTok Media Router and media modes.
+For more information, see The Media Router and media modes.

 ## Creating sessions